August 10, 2009

 Cosmochemists, of course, compare reflectance spectra of asteroids to reflectance spectra of meteorites obtained in the laboratory in an attempt to determine where a meteorite came from, its parent body.
 It's a difficult job and the comparisons are never perfect, thanks in part to space weathering agents.
 (See, for example, PSRD articles: The Composition of Asteroid 433 Eros and The Complicated Geologic History of Asteroid 4 Vesta), and the plot shown below).

 This plot shows two examples of a reflectance spectrum of an asteroid matched with a reflectance spectrum of a meteorite.
 The plot is taken from a chapter on asteroid space weathering and regolith evolution in the excellent publication, Asteroids III (see Reference list).
 The asteroid spectra are displayed in black and meteorites are displayed in blue or green.
-The top pair is offset vertically by 0.7 for clarity and show S-type asteroid 7 Iris with the L6 ordinary chondrite Drake Creek.
+The top pair is offset vertically by 0.7 for clarity and show S-type asteroid 7 Iris with the L6 ordinary chondrite Drake Creek [Data link from Meteoritical Database].
 Although both objects have approximately the same mineralogy as shown by their absorption bands, the spectra of the asteroid is reddened by 30% and the absorption band is weaker relative to the meteorite.
 The bottom pair of asteroid 4 Vesta and eucrite Jonzac also show similar mineralogy, but the band depth of the asteroid is reduced by 40% relative to its analog meteorite.
 The mismatches in the spectra have been explained by space weathering processes affecting the surfaces of the asteroids, altering them from their original spectral properties, as supported by laboratory experiments like those carried out by Loeffler, Dukes, and Baragiola.

 Scientists have different working hypotheses and are still debating the time scales of space weathering and which space weathering agents, solar wind ions or micrometeorites, are more effective in different regions in space.
 Loeffler and coauthors suggest He+ irradiation causes spectral reddening of olivine faster than by micrometeorite bombardment.
 Yet the laboratory results also seem to indicate different space weathering mechanisms lead to similar final effects on the reflectance of olivine.
 As is common in science, answers lead to more questions.
 And so the discoveries will continue in the laboratories and with data returned by spacecraft, helping the asteroid/meteorite matchmakers do their work, and keeping our interest in space weathering stirred for quite a while to come.